 Rodrigo De La Parra

-Vice President, Stakeholder Engagement & Managing Director - Latin America & Caribbean
+VP, Stakeholder Engagement and Managing Director - Latin America and Caribbean